 If you are thinking, “As in Alzheimer’s?!”, the answer is yes, I’m afraid!
 To support this, some studies suggest that cats can get Alzheimers, too.

 A number of new studies at Universities of Edinburgh, St. Andrews, Bristol, and California universities identified a particular protein.
 This accumulates in a cat’s nervous system, worsening a cat’s cognitive abilities and intensifying the symptoms of dementia.

 Now, we have established that cats can suffer from senile dementia.
 Before exploring the symptoms and learning how to alleviate the problem, what is cat dementia?

 Cat dementia is also known as Cognitive Dysfunction Syndrome.
 It tends to happen predominantly in elderly cats.

-But many older cats will have some degree of senility.
+A number of studies suggest that many older cats have some degree of senility.

-The Ohio State University’s College of Veterinary Medicine, cited a study done by Moffat & Landsberg as saying that an estimated 28% of cats between the age of 11 and 14 have shown at least one sign of dementia.
+As an example, a Moffat & Landsberg study estimated that 28% of cats between the age of 11 and 14 show at least one sign of dementia.

-However, over 50% of cats aged 15 or more have been found to show signs of dementia.
+In addition, over 50% of cats aged 15 or more showed signs of dementia.